jimbleslilley/bootcamp-project-2/README.md

 The goal of this project is to produce a dataset which can utilised in further research by data analysts, who may be exploring production of COVID-19 Vaccines by individual manufacturers, and the effect this had on their company's stocks and consequently their success.
 Specific areas of application for a data analyst could include:

-* Whether the location vaccines are being supplied to have an effect on the manufacturer's stock price.
+* Whether the location that vaccines are being supplied to, have an effect on the manufacturer's stock price.
 * If the volume of vaccines being supplied over time can be correlated to a vaccine manufacturer's stock price.
 * Potential relationships between the total vaccines supplied and the average stock value of all vaccine manufacturers.